Peg Leg Porker

 Seasoning: Salt & pepper

-Description: Really good salt and pepper blend for the seasoning with the pepper really shining through.
+Description: Really good salt and pepper blend for the seasoning, with the pepper really shining through.
 Moist and tender, but not quite falling off the bone.
 Very tasty rub overall, but would still put some Colorado locations ahead if it

 Jalapeno Cheddar Sausage